How to grow climbing hydrangeas – for a shade-tolerant vine with spectacular flowers

 - Fertilizing: Climbing hydrangeas do not tend to need feeding, and an annual application of mulch should provide what they need to thrive.
 If you are looking to maximize flower production, you can apply a fertilizer high in phosphorous during spring and summer.
 Use something like this bloom booster fertilizer, available from Amazon.

-- Pruning: Most hydrangea pruning is carried out in late winter and early spring, however, climbing hydrangeas have a different approach.
+- Pruning: Most hydrangea pruning is carried out in late winter and early spring, however, when pruning climbing hydrangeas you must take a different approach.
 It is best to prune any dead and damaged stems in early summer after flowering.
 Your plant will take a while to establish, so pruning may not be necessary in the first three years.
 Once it is happy and settled, climbing hydrangeas may need pruning once a year to keep them compact and shapely.

 Suitable for feeding any shrubs and plants in your yard, including hydrangeas, roses and peonies, helping your borders to thrive.